ganijon/1P-shooter/README.md

 # 1P-shooter
-The 1st person shooter game
+The 1st person shooter game created for learning purposes.